 - 5.1 DMEI 10 of the Local Plan 'Water Management, Efficiency and Quality' requires that all new development include the collection and reuse of rainwater and grey water'.
 Details of how this will be achieved will be provided at the Detailed Design Stage. - 5.2 The policy also requires that new residential dwellings are expected to have internal water usage of less than the 105l/person/day in accordance with Building Regulations Part G - 5.3 A target of 95l/person/day has been proposed for this site, which goes beyond any targets set by the local authority. - 5.4 This is calculated using the Part G Water Usage tool.
-A version of this is used for the Code for Sustainable Homes and approved by BRE.
-This has been used at this early stage to give a guide to the potential internal water usage. - 5.5 Please note that the overall usage is per person and so is not affected by the number of fittings installed, provided they are all the same. - 5.6 The assumptions used for the calculations are.

-- Basin Taps and Kitchen taps: 3l/min at 3bar

-- Showers: 8l/min at 3bar

-- Baths: 145l to overflow

-- WCs: Dual flush - 4/2.6l

-- No Waste Disposal

-- No Water Softener

-- Washing Machine: Default value (8.17l/kg load)

-- Dishwasher: Default value (1.25l/place setting)
+This has been used at this early stage to give a guide to the potential internal water usage. - 5.5 Please note that the overall usage is per person and so is not affected by the number of fittings installed, provided they are all the same. - 5.6 The assumptions used for the calculations are. - Basin Taps and Kitchen taps: 3l/min at 3bar - Showers: 8l/min at 3bar - Baths: 145l to overflow - WCs: Dual flush - 4/2.6l - No Waste Disposal - No Water Softener - Washing Machine: Default value (8.17l/kg load) - Dishwasher: Default value (1.25l/place setting)